 a.
 Target Audience Analysis

 Based on the concept of your restaurant, you would obviously have an understanding of the type of customers that your food and restaurant would appeal to.
-Analyze the customer demographic and the behavior of the customers that you are aiming to target.
-Research demographics including their income level, education, interests, specific food habits and their spending habits.
+Analyze the customer demographic including their income level, education, interests, and behaviors such as specific food habits, and spending habits.
 This study will help you understand your customers and serve them better.

 b.
 Location Analysis

 Finding the ideal location for your restaurant is one of the biggest challenges that you will face.
 While selecting the location keep the concept of your restaurant and your target audience in mind.
-The location of your restaurant should not only have ample space for the restaurant layout you have in mind, but it should also be in an area that is frequented by your target audience.
+You should select a location that has ample space for the layout you have in mind and is in an area that is frequented by your target audience.
 Here are a few things you should consider while selecting a location for a restaurant.

 - The location of your restaurant should be easily accessible and should ideally have a parking area.